haghard/mongo-query-streams/README.md

 Mongo query language

 Design goals:
-  * To provide mongo query creation in type safe manner
+  * Provide mongo query creation in type safe manner
   * Write resource safe code
-  * Be able to use compositionality, expressiveness of scalaz-streams as advantage in mongo querying
+  * Use compositionality, expressiveness of scalaz-streams as advantage in mongo querying
   * Consider the result as scalaz streams.

 Getting Started